-Day 6: The wake-up call.
-Follow Sagar's adventures as he hangs around the Netherlands in the days leading up to the Grand Cooperative Driving Challenge.
+Day 5: Business as usual.
+Follow Sagar’s adventures as he hangs around the Netherlands in the days leading up to the Grand Cooperative Driving Challenge.

 The plan for today was to continue with testing and fixing the controller issues identified yesterday.
 Proper testing and verification of the controller requires a broad, long stretch of road with multiple vehicles in a platoon.
 This is something we assumed we would have, during this week long preparation phase in the Netherlands.
 Unfortunately, this is not so.
 The road provided by TNO is extremely narrow, and not sufficiently long for proper platooning tests.
 It does work for the smaller cars, but things choke when our truck enters the fray.
 This is currently a big concern and we have highlighted the matter with TNO.
 So for the moment, we are limited to exploratory tests with a single vehicle in the parking lot outside the VeHIL lab.
 This helps to some extent in tuning our start-and-drive-away phase, but is less than satisfactory in general.

 The improvements made to the controller yesterday now mostly work.
 The truck does what it is supposed to do, but we wish to tune the performance further.
 The ideal is a butter smooth driving experience and we are still a few tricks away from that.
 This is not a strict necessity, but we love to “sätta pricken över i“, as the Swedes would say.
 Towards this end, we are working towards improving the launch and braking performance.